 The Columbia features: A Shimano 18 speed gear system, alloy front and rear V-brakes, removable front handle stem, front/rear steel rims, and a kick stand.

 I really liked the high quality, and larger wheels of the Columbia folding bike.
 It folds quickly and stays secure, and with 18-gear speeds you can find a speed for a comfortable ride on almost any terrain.
+I would say this is the best full size folding bike for the money.

 There is some assembly needed, the initial set up is clearly explained in the instructions.
 I was able to assemble it in less then 10 minutes.